MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 <tr class="header">
 <td align="left"><img src="media/audio_conferencing_image7.png" /></td>
 <td align="left">Decision Points</td>

-<td align="left"><ul><li>Decide how phone numbers will be obtained for user locations or offices in-scope for the Calling Plan implementation (obtain from Microsoft or transfer existing phone numbers)</li>
+<td align="left"><ul><li>Decide how phone numbers will be obtained for user locations or offices in-scope for the Calling Plans implementation (obtain from Microsoft or transfer existing phone numbers)</li>
-<li>If you choose to obtain from Microsoft, decide the method to obtain phone numbers (form submission or automated) for user locations or offices in-scope for the Calling Plan implementation.</li>
+<li>If you choose to obtain from Microsoft, decide the method to obtain phone numbers (form submission or automated) for user locations or offices in-scope for the Calling Plans implementation.</li>
-<li>Decide the granularity of emergency locations information to be collected for user locations or offices in-scope for the Calling Plan implementation.</li></ul></td>
+<li>Decide the granularity of emergency locations information to be collected for user locations or offices in-scope for the Calling Plans implementation.</li></ul></td>
 </tr>
 </thead>
 <tbody>